SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 The application should provide a means to identify one encrypted media stream from another to allow the wireless router to provide differentiated QoS treatment for each stream.

+REQ-STREAM-IDENT: ?? identify media stream (??).
+But the text for this use-case is discussing multiple different flows (thus, *inter*-flow).
+We need to resolve this.

 ### Relative Priority of Media Streams {#stream-priority}

 Relative importance of a media stream  is the priority level of one media stream over another stream in the transport connection.
 The application server determines the importance based on the media encoded in the stream.
 Importance may be used to determine drop priority in cases of extreme congestion in the wireless network.

+REQ-RELATIVE-PRIORITY: ?? relative priority is out of scope for this I-D.

 ### Tolerance to Delay of Media Streams {#stream-delay}